 John Sealy Hospital Treatment of Respiratory Illnesses

 There are several serious respiratory illnesses faced by individuals in Galveston.
 One of the deadliest forms of respiratory illnesses is lung cancer, which represents a large number of cancer related deaths.
-A large number of individuals are also diagnosed and treated for mesothelioma, which is caused by exposure to asbestos.
-There has been a large number of litigation cases involving companies located at the Port of Galveston.
+Some individuals have been diagnosed and treated for mesothelioma, which is caused by exposure to asbestos.
+There has been a large number of litigation cases involving companies located near the Port of Galveston.

 Obtain the Assistance of a Skilled Texas Medical Malpractice Lawyer

 If you or a loved one is harmed by medical malpractice at John Sealy Hospital or any other medical facility in the state of Texas, do not hesitate to contact our law firm.